Cancel Culture – Top 3 Pros and Cons

 Loretta Ross, author, deems cancel culture a “cannibalistic maw” that is “[s]ometimes… just ruthless hazing.”

 In a July 4, 2020, speech at Mount Rushmore, President Trump stated, “One of (the left’s) political weapons is ‘cancel culture’ — driving people from their jobs, shaming dissenters and demanding total submission from anyone who disagrees.
 This is the very definition of totalitarianism, and it is completely alien to our culture and our values, and it has absolutely no place in the United States of America.”

-- Is call out or cancel culture good for society?
+- Is cancel culture good for society?
 Why or why not?

 - What are the most productive ways to interact with someone who has said something offensive?
 Explain your choices.

-- Does callout or cancel culture silence different opinions or allow more opinions to be heard?
+- Does cancel culture silence different opinions or allow more opinions to be heard?
 Explain you answer and give examples if possible.

 1. Examine Osita Nwanevu’s argument that cancel culture is about women and minorities gaining power.

 2. Consult Merriam Webster on adding the phrase “cancel culture” to the dictionary.

 3. Consider Sam Biddle’s mea culpa about canceling Justine Sacco for one ill-considered tweet.

 4. Consider how you felt about the issue before reading this article.
 After reading the pros and cons on this topic, has your thinking changed?
 If so, how?
 List two to three ways.
 If your thoughts have not changed, list two to three ways your better understanding of the “other side of the issue” now helps you better argue your position.